vignesh-jumisa/readme/README.md

         --cookie $cookie_jar \
         --data-raw "username=$username&password1=$new_password&password2=$new_password&fullname=$fullname&email=$email&Jenkins-Crumb=$only_crumb&json=%7B%22username%22%3A%20%22$username%22%2C%20%22password1%22%3A%20%22$new_password%22%2C%20%22%24redact%22%3A%20%5B%22password1%22%2C%20%22password2%22%5D%2C%20%22password2%22%3A%20%22$new_password%22%2C%20%22fullname%22%3A%20%22$fullname%22%2C%20%22email%22%3A%20%22$email%22%2C%20%22Jenkins-Crumb%22%3A%20%22$only_crumb%22%7D&core%3Aapply=&Submit=Save&json=%7B%22username%22%3A%20%22$username%22%2C%20%22password1%22%3A%20%22$new_password%22%2C%20%22%24redact%22%3A%20%5B%22password1%22%2C%20%22password2%22%5D%2C%20%22password2%22%3A%20%22$new_password%22%2C%20%22fullname%22%3A%20%22$fullname%22%2C%20%22email%22%3A%20%22$email%22%2C%20%22Jenkins-Crumb%22%3A%20%22$only_crumb%22%7D"
 ```
-At this point, if we were to open the browser at localhost:8080, we should be greeted with the Jenkins Login Page:
+At this point if we were to open the browser at localhost:8080 , we should be greeted with the Jenkins Login Page:
 ![Screenshot from 2023-08-14 13-40-14](https://github.com/vignesh-jumisa/readme/assets/141608315/09a20f51-d9e0-4c49-a7d8-dfa4ade26680)

 And not with the ‘Unlock Jenkins’ page: